 John: I had recorded a live album for Joe Satriani in New York and it was done in the traditional way — with a remote truck parked outside the venue.
 We recorded a direct signal from the bass via a direct box.
 And another track with the microphone on the bass amp itself.

-John: Yes, apparently, sometime between soundcheck and the live show, the microphone feed coming from in front of the bass amp developed a buzz.
+John: Yes, apparently, sometime between soundcheck and the live show, the microphone feed coming from the bass amp developed a buzz.
 I ended up with a pretty nasty buzz on the bass guitar amplifier on the recording.

 Radial: What about the direct out from the bass?